 The economics are decisive.
 Roughly 500x to 5000x cheaper than full human review, with about 80% agreement against human preferences in calibrated settings[6] — comparable to how often two humans agree with each other on the same task.
 After calibration against human labels, precision and recall can approach 0.9 in some domains, though numbers vary by task complexity and domain specificity[1].

-Verbosity bias: longer responses can receive approximately 15% score inflation regardless of underlying quality
+Verbosity bias: longer responses can receive score inflation regardless of underlying quality — a model that pads answers learns to game the judge

-Self-enhancement bias: models rate their own outputs 5–7% higher than equivalent outputs from other models in controlled studies
+Self-enhancement bias: models rate their own outputs measurably higher than equivalent outputs from other models; GPT-4o showed 82% self-preference in controlled experiments before mitigation[9]

 Chain-of-thought in the judge prompt — reason first, then score.
-Improves reliability 10–15% and gives you a debuggable trace
+Improves reliability and gives you a debuggable trace when the score looks wrong

 Maintain regression tests on the judge itself.
 Judge drift is a failure mode, not a quirk